EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 [BDR-Always-ON](architecture-BDR-Always-ON.md).
 For a complete list of architectures, run
 `tpaexec info architectures`.

+Next, you must specify a [flavour and version of Postgres](#postgres-flavour-and-version) to install.

 The arguments above are always mandatory.
 The rest of the options described here may be safely omitted, as in the example above; the